Long-term Ocean Acidification Moorings

 Project Highlights

-In the Gulf of Alaska, observational and modeled data from GAKOA is shown at right with data from moorings near Kodiak and in Southeast Alaska (the Kodiak and Southeast moorings were removed in 2016 due to lack of funding).
-Naturally acidified waters can be upwelled to the surface, where waters are already affected by anthropogenic impacts.
+The first model studying ocean acidification in the Gulf of Alaska (Siedlecki et al., 2017) helped build our understanding of how OA works in Alaska.
+Naturally acidified waters can be brought to the surface, where waters are already affected by anthropogenic impacts.
 This region also has a unique chemical signature from high freshwater inputs and glacial discharge, which exacerbates OA.
-This study has helped build our understanding of how OA works in Alaska.
-The Gulf of Alaska regional model, developed by Siedlecki et al. (2017), was fine-tuned and validated with observations from the moorings.
+This study was fine-tuned and validated with observations from the moorings.
 Models are an important tool that will help project how OA will impact this region in the future.

 Funding Sources & Partners